Howard Matlack - Obituary

-STEWART - Howard Lowell Matlack, Jr., 76, of Stewart, OH passed away peacefully on Tuesday, Sept.
-15, 2020 surrounded by his family.
-He was born on May 12, 1944 in Delaware, OH to Howard "Lowell" and Rosa Faye Matlack.
+STEWART — Howard Lowell Matlack, Jr., 76 of Stewart, Ohio, passed away peacefully on Tuesday, Sept.
+15, 2020, surrounded by his family.
+He was born on May 12, 1944, in Delaware, Ohio, to Howard "Lowell" and Rosa Faye Matlack.

 He was preceded in death by his parents, Rosa Faye and Lowell Matlack; his sister, Yvonne Barkie; his daughter, Carla Kay Fonte; and a niece, Anna Welch Parker.